irshad256/electronics/frontend/README.md

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

+## Generating service classes

+Copy the api-docs from swagger and paste it in src/open-api/open-api.json.
+Run `npm run api-gen` to generate the service classes. api-gen command is configured in package.json file in the root directory

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.